zipvilization/Zipvilization/status/index.md

 The requirements for Founding Colonist access are deliberately minimal.

-Before Genesis, the submitted accounts and wallets will undergo a final validation.
+Before Genesis, submitted accounts and wallets will undergo final validation.

-The objective is to confirm that the provided accounts continue to satisfy the required conditions and that the submitted wallet addresses are correct.
+The objective is to confirm that the provided accounts continue to satisfy the required conditions and that submitted wallet addresses are correct.

 Registration therefore does not mean that the final Genesis whitelist is already closed.

 The final set of eligible wallets will be validated before TGE.

+Whitelist access does not itself grant SOLUM, Territory, Zips, maturity, fee exemptions or exemptions from transaction limits.

+Its fundamental purpose is early BUY eligibility under the documented Genesis mechanics.

 ---